HandBrake/HandBrake-docs/source/docs/en/latest/technical/performance.markdown

 Video encoders employ advanced mathematical algorithms to reduce the size of your videos while retaining perceived quality.
 While some techniques are similar between encoders, each encoder is different, and some encoders are more efficient than others.

-x264 is the default video encoder used by many of HandBrake’s official `Presets`. x264 creates standard H.264/AVC video with high quality and reasonable file sizes, and encodes reasonably fast on modern computers.
+x264 is the default video encoder used by many of HandBrake’s official `Presets`. x264 creates standard H.264/AVC video with high quality and reasonable file sizes, and encodes relatively fast on modern computers.
 Most modern mobile devices have hardware decoders for energy-efficient playback of H.264/AVC video.
 It is arguably the most compatible modern video format.

 x265 is a newer video encoder that creates standard H.265/HEVC video that is becoming more popular as newer mobile devices have hardware decoders for energy-efficient playback.
 In some situations, such as encoding in 4K Ultra High Definition or making smaller, lower bit rate videos, x265 can produce the same or better quality as x264 with smaller file sizes, at the expense of much slower encoding speed.